 The term biological male or biological female is information that needs to be referenced only if it is directly pertinent to the provision of care.
 You can use the terms assigned male at birth (AMAB) or assigned female at birth (AFAB) to acknowledge the sex that was assigned at birth, which may or may not align with the person’s gender.
 The terms biological male and biological female oversimplify a complex subject and overlook people who are intersex.
 Complex anatomical, hormonal, and chromosomal variations exist, making the meaning of any “biological” label indefinite or inaccurate.

-There is very little current research on how transgender and gender-diverse individuals perform in relation to those included in the normative data associated with cisgender males and females.
+There is very little current research on how transgender and gender-diverse people perform in relation to those included in the normative data associated with cisgender males and females.
 Webb and colleagues (2016) suggest (a) using clinical judgment to determine which scores best reflect clinical observations, (b) using the scores that align with the person’s gender identity (if applicable), or (c) for gender-diverse individuals, asking them which scores they would like you to use.
 It is important to note that scores may be considered invalid if the norming population does not reflect the individual.

 It is never acceptable to disclose an individual’s LGBTQIA+ status, medical and surgical history, or sex assigned at birth to colleagues or those not directly involved in that individual’s care.
 According to the ASHA Code of Ethics, Principle of Ethics I, Rule P, we are to protect the confidentiality of our clients’/students unless “doing so is necessary to protect the welfare of the person or of the community, is legally authorized, or is otherwise required by law.”
 Confidentiality is guarded by the Health Insurance Portability and Accountability Act of 1996 (HIPAA), FERPA, and individual state laws.

 It is not generally appropriate to ask someone about their medical history related to gender-affirming surgeries or hormone status.
 Genital status of any person is not relevant to the practice of audiology and speech-language pathology.
-Asking individuals about their gender-affirming surgeries out of curiosity or interest is inappropriate.
+Asking about gender-affirming surgeries out of curiosity or interest is inappropriate.
 It might be relevant to ask, “Have you had surgery that required intubation?”
 However, asking the question, “What kind of surgery did you have?” is not appropriate.
 A notable exception is if the gender-affirming surgery directly impacts voice and speech production.
-It would be appropriate to ask any individual for a list of all current drugs (whether prescribed or not), with duration and dosing information because drugs or their side effects may impact communication.
-Individuals with endocrine-related medications, such as testosterone, may describe impacts on their voice—and it would be helpful to understand the timeline of those medications and the experienced consequences (see Metastasio, Negri, Martinotti, & Corazza, 2018).
+It would be appropriate to ask for a list of all current drugs (whether prescribed or not), with duration and dosing information because drugs or their side effects may impact communication.
+Those taking endocrine-related medications, such as testosterone, may describe impacts on their voice—and it would be helpful to understand the timeline of those medications and the experienced consequences (see Metastasio, Negri, Martinotti, & Corazza, 2018).